aroberge/reeborg/dev_tools/readme_for_devel.md

 `npm run jsdoc`

-The documentation produced is found in /advanced_world_creation/index.html.
+The documentation produced is found in api_docs/advanced_world_creation/index.html.
+You should read api_docs/readme.md for more details.

 ### More complete build